fineasb/movieApp/README.md

-# movieApp A movie app created in javascript, using a free movie api.
+ A movie app created in javascript, using a free movie api.